-- (4) QUT will ensure its procurement activities (including contract management) contribute to achieving sound commercial outcomes and enable efficient delivery of goods and services in line with the priorities outlined in QUT's strategic priorities.
+- (4) QUT will ensure its procurement activities (including contract management) contribute to achieving sound commercial outcomes and enable efficient delivery of goods and services in line with the priorities outlined in Connections the QUT Strategy 2023 to 2027.
 Procurement will be conducted in an ethical, transparent and responsible manner, with a focus on value for money, improved sustainability, service and quality. - (5) QUT's procurement principles align to the Queensland Procurement Policy, while ensuring a focus on QUT's strategic direction and core business of teaching, learning, and research.